-River Sweeps Away Summer Home After Storm
+'Worst Thing I've Ever Seen' As River Sweeps Away, Destroys Home

-WARREN, New Hampshire (CBS) –It only took a day for thousands to watch the video of Lisa Slade’s summer home being swept away by the Baker River in Warren, New Hampshire Monday.
+WARREN, N.H.
+(CBS) — It only took a day for thousands to watch the video of Lisa Slade’s summer home being swept away by the Baker River in Warren, New Hampshire Monday.

 “Just seeing everything I own going down the river and crashing into the bridge was the worst thing I’ve ever seen in my entire life,” Slade said.